It’s not enough to have a business website. To grow revenues and profits faster, you must increase website traffic. But this is not always easy to do.

 1. Optimize your website for SEO

 Here are a few first steps to take when optimizing your site for SEO:

-- Optimize your content with keywords: Keywords are words that people are already searching for online.
-You may have a great blog, but if your content doesn’t contain the right keywords, people may not be able to find it.
-Using a tool like UberSuggest and Semrush, create a list of keywords you’d like to rank for.
-Then, sprinkle these phrases throughout your product and service pages and your blog.
+- Optimize your content with keywords: Keywords are words people search for online.
+You may have a great blog, but if your content doesn’t contain the right keywords, people may be unable to find it.
+Using a tool like Serpstat, Long Tail Pro or Semrush, create a list of keywords you’d like to rank for.
+Then, sprinkle these phrases throughout your product and service pages and blog.

 - Update your content regularly: Are there pages on your website you haven’t updated in years?
 If so, it’s probably hurting your SEO — or at least it’s not helping.
-Content freshness is believed to be one of Google’s ranking factors, making it essential to include regular content refreshes as part of your content marketing strategy.
-Update old blog posts with new data, reframe previous article topics to make them relevant to today’s users and update product and services pages to reflect your current offerings.
+Content freshness is considered one of Google’s ranking factors, making it essential to include regular content refreshes in your content marketing strategy.
+Update old blog posts with new data, reframe previous article topics to make them relevant to today’s users, and update product and service pages to reflect your current offerings.

 - Be patient.
 If you’re starting a business and don’t yet have a content strategy, it’ll take time to build credibility and enough content to drive meaningful traffic.
 This won’t happen in a few weeks or months.
-Most new companies find that it takes at least 12 months to generate traffic through SEO efforts.
+Most new companies find that SEO efforts take at least 12 months to generate traffic.